SamAI-Software/decentralized-activism/README.md

 All tactics and techniques listed below are based on a real-life experience of highly decentralized movements such as:

+- 2014 Ukrainian revolution
-* Hong Kong’s pro-democracy movement
+- Hong Kong’s pro-democracy movement
-* Catalonia’s pro-independence movement
+- Catalonia’s pro-independence movement
-* Cryptocurrency movement
+- Cryptocurrency community

 ## Idea